Nick Gillingham: Personal life

-Gillingham was awarded the MBE in 1993 for 'services to swimming' and retired from full-time competitive sport in 1996.
+Gillingham was appointed Member of the Order of the British Empire (MBE) in the 1993 New Year Honours for services to swimming, and retired from full-time competitive sport in 1996.
 After retiring, he established a sports communications business focusing on sports marketing, development & events.
 Recently, Gillingham took part in a scheme called Young Ambassadors, promoting youth sport development in the North East of England at Loughborough.